-Unknown data for certain members (Concluded) Data for terminated members: There were no members reported without a benefit and no members reported with a missing or invalid gender.
-Data for members receiving benefits : There were no members reported without a benefit.
+Unknown data for certain Data for terminated members: members (Concluded) There were no members reported without a benefit and no members reported with a missing or invalid gender.
+Data for members receiving benefits: There were no members reported without a benefit.
 There were two members reported with a missing gender.
 We assumed male gender for retirees and female gender for survivors.
-There were no retirees reported with a bounceback survivor option and a survivor date of death.
+There were 3 retirees reported with a survivor option and a survivor date of death.
+We assumed no benefit was payable to the survivor and the member benefit already reflected the increase to the life annuity value (i.e. "bounce back"), if applicable.
 There were 3 retirees reported with a bounceback annuity and an unreasonable reduction factor.
 A factor of 0.80, 0.85 and 0.90 was assumed for the 100%, 75% and 50% joint and survivor annuity, respectively.
 There were no survivors reported on the data file with an expired benefit.
-There were retired members reported with a survivor option and an invalid or missing survivor gender (39 members) and/or survivor date of birth (31 members).
+There were retired members reported with a survivor option and an invalid or missing survivor gender (34 members) and/or survivor date of birth (31 members).
 We used the valuation assumptions if the survivor gender or date of birth was missing or invalid.
-Changes in actuarial assumptions The assumed benefit increase was changed from 1.75% per year through 2039, 2.00% per year from 2040 to 2056 and 2.50% thereafter to 1.75% per year through 2041, 2.00% per year from 2042 to 2058 and 2.50% thereafter.
+Changes in actuarial The assumed inflation assumption was changed from 2.50% to 2.25%. assumptions since the prior valuation The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Mortality table and the mortality improvement scale was changed from MP-2015 to MP-2019.
+The base mortality table for disabled annuitants was changed from RP-2014 annuitant mortality table to the Pub-2010 General disabled annuitant mortality table and the mortality improvement scale was changed from MP-2015 to MP-2019.
+Assumed rates of unreduced and early retirement were changed as recommended in the experience study dated June 30, 2020.
+The new rates result in more predicted retirements.
+Assumed rates of disability were changed to 60% of the previous rates, as recommended in the experience study dated June 30, 2020.
+The assumed spouse age difference for female members was changed from three years older to two years older.